membraneframework-labs/sebex/README.md

 ### Releasing packages

-Prepare a release plan by listing the project names of the packages you want to release:
+Prepare a release plan by listing the project names (names of the repositories) of the packages you want to release.
+At least one project name needs to be passed.
+When you are done with listing the needed projects, simply press enter.

 ```bash
 sebex release plan